Subscribe and we'll send a discount code for 5% off your first order (as well as informative, lipsmacking newsletters).

 But not inebriates.

 Though in fact I was giddy as a coffee-chewing goat to arrive on Saturday morning for work chiz and find on my desk a marvellous surprise, pictured here-below.
 My nosy colleagues had opened the parcel in my absence on Friday, so all there was left for me to do was bask in the glow reflected from the fulvous container you see.
-Thank you very much indeed, Roisín O'Shea at Robert Roberts for sending me a one pound tin of very, very good (recently award-winning
+Thank you very much indeed, Roisín O'Shea at Robert Roberts for sending me a one pound tin of very, very good (recently award-winning) loose tea.

 All of this luxury simply as a token of acknowledgment for my understated announcement on Twitter: